Pyleks/Milestone-Project-3/README.md

 ## Credits

-Big shout out to Anna_CI for showing me [DCD_LEAD](https://github.com/MiroslavSvec/DCD_lead) Authentication for Heroku, this made the entire product completely understandable and everything else that followed was much easier.
+Big shout out to Anna_CI for showing me [DCD_LEAD](https://github.com/MiroslavSvec/DCD_lead) Authentication for Heroku, this made the entire project completely understandable and everything else that followed was much easier.

+Also massive help from Mentor Aaron for showing me pagination in practise, even though at writing moment I've not had the time to implement it yet, but hopefully will do so very soon.

+A huge shout out to Igor_lead that provided some great input on some array challenges I had early on.
+Helped me a ton.

+Another huge thank you to Tutor Slack Team and Simen(Eventyret) who helped when I had a difficult time implementing my 5 star rating system, I know Tutor was suffering when my overly complex solution was trying to make it's way into my Milestone Project.

+I also got amazing inspiration from [Tine Mat](https://www.tine.no/oppskrifter) A Norwegian website that do recipes, so much of my design is heavily influenced by this page.